 The current was up and running within 5 days!
 Compare that to Puerto Rico (US soil) where it took over a year to get that done.
 Water was flowing out of the tap; streets were clean, damage repaired.

 Cuba deployed the army and all of his citizens to clean up the mess.
 There was a mandatory ‘clean-up-day’ for everybody.
 Within a week life was back to normal for 99% of the people.

 Not one tourist got hurt!
 Not one!

 If you just go a few weeks, the probability of Cuba getting hit by a hurricane during that time is very low.
 I’ve spent about 6 years in Cuba and never witnessed one.
 Once went trough a tropical depression though, and that was a lot of wind and rain!
 Scary!
-I’m not looking forward to a hurricane at all but seen the probabilities I take the risk.
+I’m not looking forward to a hurricane at all but considering the probabilities I keep taking the risk.

 Cuba is well prepared to handle the situation, throws the needed resources in and will keep you safe.